 Every year, thousands of patients suffer from anesthesia complications during surgery.
 Although potential complications are rare during a surgical procedure, they can be life-threatening and result in permanent harm or even death, in which case you’ll want to consider contacting a Chicago anesthesia error attorney

 A Journal of Patient Safety study revealed over 400 deaths are caused by anesthesia-related incidents annually.

-A personal injury attorney at Rosenfeld Injury Lawyers, LLC, will know how to investigate your case and determine whether you have a strong claim against the anesthesiologist who provided your treatment.
+A personal injury attorney at Rosenfeld Injury Lawyers, LLC, will know how to investigate your case and determine whether you have a strong claim against anesthesia providers.

-Contact our Chicago medical malpractice lawyers at our law firm at (888) 424-5757 (toll-free phone number) or use the contact form to schedule a free initial consultation.
+Contact a Chicago anesthesia error lawyer at our law firm at (888) 424-5757 (toll-free phone number) or use the contact form to schedule a free initial consultation.

-Thanks to modern anesthetic drugs, countless surgeries and medical procedures are effectively performed daily.
+Thanks to modern anesthesia drugs, countless surgeries and medical procedures are effectively performed daily.

-Anesthesiologists may use a local anesthetic, general, regional, epidural, or spinal anesthetic to sedate the patient and control pain during open and laparoscopic surgery.
+Anesthesiologists may use local anesthesia, general anesthesia, regional anesthesia, epidural anesthesia, or spinal anesthetic to sedate the individual and block pain during open and laparoscopic surgery.

 In some anesthesia error cases, the anesthesiologist’s improper or negligent administration of the correct type of medication or improperly administered oxygen results in severe injury or preventable death.